Mark-Holloway/PaMedia/README.md

 2. Expand Maven and select Existing Maven Projects.
 3. Click Next.
 4. For Root Directory, click Browse and select the top-level project folder.
-5. Verify that the Projects list includes all subprojects and click Finish.
+5. Verify that the Projects listed had the POM file checked and click Finish.

 # To Run the API

 This is a Maven project and may require a  "**Maven Update project"** to download the remote repositories.
 The project is using TestNG framework, so to run the class **weather.java**, select the **testng.xml** file in the root of the project , right mouse click, and **Run as TestNG Suite**

+If TestNG is not present in the project add it using these instructions : https://www.toolsqa.com/testng/install-testng/

 ## Tools / Framework